The Eye (2008 film): Filming

 The filming was done primarily in Albuquerque, New Mexico, and the surrounding areas.
 Sets were created using much of the downtown metro area, Sydney's apartment was built on a sound stage and was also filmed in Albuquerque.
 Exteriors were shot to look like the Downtown Los Angeles area.
-The establishing hospital shots – wherein Sydney is supposed to have had her sight-restoring surgery – are of LAC/USC Medical Center in the Boyle Heights district; 3/4 shots looking north- and southeast of the main 18-floor-high central building (the same building used for the television soap-opera General Hospital).
+The establishing hospital shots — wherein Sydney is supposed to have had her sight-restoring surgery — are of Los Angeles General Medical Center in the Boyle Heights district; 3/4 shots looking north- and southeast of the main 18-floor-high central building (the same building used for the television soap-opera General Hospital).
 Fictionally, the burned-out Chinese restaurant is supposed to be located just three-blocks from where Sydney lives; the exterior scene, in which Sydney is about to get into a taxicab and travel to Mexico, was filmed on 7th Street, just east of Figueroa, in the downtown area.
 Shots of Dr. Faulkner's office building are of the Forestry building at the University of British Columbia (UBC).
 Several other scenes, including outdoor shots, were shot in Albuquerque.

 Reception

 Critical reception

-The film received generally negative reviews from critics, many considering it inferior to the original.
-On the review aggregator website Rotten Tomatoes, the film received an approval rating of 22% based on 78 reviews, with an average rating of 4.3/10.
-The site's critical consensus reads: "Featuring wooden performances and minimal scares, The Eye is another tedious remake of an Asian horror film".
-On Metacritic, the film has a weighted average score of 36 out of 100 based on 13 critics, indicating "generally unfavorable reviews".

 Jessica Alba's performance was generally criticized as well; Jeannette Catsoulis of The New York Times called it "vapid".

 Alba was nominated for a Golden Raspberry Award for Worst Actress for the film.
 However, she won the Choice Movie Actress: Horror/Thriller award at the 2008 Teen Choice Awards for her performance in the film.

 Box office

-The film opened in second place at the U.S box office with $12.4 million.
+The film opened in second place at the U.S. box office with $12.4 million.
 As of August 10, 2011, the film has a domestic gross of $31,418,697 with a foreign gross of $25,545,945 totaling an international gross of $56,964,642.
 In the United Kingdom, it grossed $1,398,958 in its opening weekend at #2.

 Accolades

 Home media

-The film was released on DVD (as single- and two-disc editions) and Blu-ray Disc on June 3, 2008.
-The two-disc DVD and the Blu-ray Disc versions contain four featurettes ("Shadow World: The Paranormal Past", "Becoming Sydney", "Birth of the Shadowman" and "Dissecting a Disaster"), deleted scenes, the theatrical trailer, and a digital copy of the film for use on Windows and Mac computers.
+The film was released on DVD and Blu-ray on June 3, 2008.